Behavioral Health Provider Information

 What Services or Medicines Need to Be Prior Authorized?

-Please refer to the Covered Services Listing to see which services require prior authorization.
+See the charts in the Covered Services for Adults and for Children and Adolescents sections in the Member Handbook to see which services require prior authorization.

 What If I Receive a Denial Notice?

-If CBH denies a request for a service, or does not approve it as requested, you can file a Complaint or a Grievance.
+If CBH denies a request for a service or does not approve it as requested, you can file a Complaint or a Grievance.
 If you file a Complaint or Grievance for denial of an ongoing service, CBH must authorize the service until the Complaint or Grievance is resolved.
-See the Complaints and Grievances section of the website for more detailed information.
+For more detailed information, see the Complaints and Grievances section of the website.